lbastigk/Nebulite/doc/Commands.md

 ##### `feature-test find-parent-key`

 ```
-Finds the parent key of a given key using the JSON::findParentKey method.
+Finds the parent key of a given key using the Json::findParentKey method.
 Usage: feature-test find-parent-key <key>
 Using no argument will treated as an empty key.
 ```